 - When questioned when they see a return to normalcy, 22% were unsure, 19% said 2023, and 30% said 2024.
 Another 29% said in or after 2025 or never.

 - The Global Supply Chain Pressure Index has experienced a significant increase in recent years, mainly due to the unanticipated disruptions caused by events such as the War in Ukraine and Port congestion.

 Inflationary & labor pressures

 Energy prices and labor are two inflationary pressures respondents said are still driving up logistic costs.
-Russia’s war on Ukraine followed by tariffs imposed during the Trump administration were the top geo-political events impacting the supply chain, followed by Covid.
+Israeli-Palestinian conflict, Russia's war on Ukraine, and tariffs imposed during the Trump administration are among the geopolitical events that impacted the supply chain the most, followed by COVID-19.

 "International logistics is still a business driven by people," said Kenney of CONECT.
 "The survey highlights all sorts of challenges in the supply chain, but none of those will get solved without the right talent and expertise."

 Companies have instituted ESG requirements that require disclosures and monitoring of how and where products have been sourced.
 This pressure means that goods produced in factories that don't match Western standards for environmental controls and human rights may not be available to Western consumers.
 The factories that do produce goods that match Western standards will often be more expensive, and therefore, there will be less buffer stock in the system.